 Take some time out with your staff or with yourself, if it’s just your own business.
 Get away from it all for a while.
 Think about the things that really make you want to be in this business.
 Why are you doing this in the first place?
 Where do you want to take this business in the next five years, 10 years, 20 years?
 Craft that long-term vision.

 The epiphany moment number two is understanding that your business is a direct reflection of you.
 How you do things is how your business will look.
-So the more you invest in yourself, the more you improve your personal effectiveness, your leadership skills, your marketing skills, your sales skills, the stronger your business will be.
+So the more you invest in yourself, the more you improve your personal effectiveness, your leadership skills, your marketing skills, your where to find customers skills, the stronger your business will be.

 Related: 16 Habits of Successful People You Can Adopt Today